“Three Q” Method Creates A Simple Presentation that Audiences Will Love!

-The only prop you’ll need is a flip chart.
+The only prop you’ll need is a flip chart or white board.

 Ask Yourself “What Are the Three Questions My Audience Would Ask Me?”

-Most presentations stink because they fail to provide what most listeners want – answers to their key questions.
+Most presentations bomb because they fail to provide what most listeners want – answers to their key questions.
 The Three Q Method addresses this issue by focusing the presentation on three audience questions.

 Next time you have to create a presentation, don’t go to your computer and open up PowerPoint.
 Instead, take out a blank sheet of paper and ask yourself “What are the three questions my audience would most likely ask me about this subject?”